d3x0r/STFRPhysics/whitepaper.md

-# Discovery of additive rotations
+# Discovery of Additive Rotations

 <TBD>